 Research has shown that environmental factors can cut the incidence and duration of delirium by helping patients to feel safe and supported.
 So the design of King’s Critical Care Centre aims to reduce noise pollution and make their surroundings more familiar, by adding pictures, music and more homely furnishings.

 All of their rooms will have windows with a view, and will make extensive use of glass interior walls, so patients can enjoy natural light and a normal day-night variation.

 To help overcome feelings of isolation and so speed up recovery, they will have access to interactive entertainment and communications technology via a large-format high-definition bedside touchscreen.
 This will mean they can stay connected to and interact with the outside world from their hospital bed as well as keep in touch with their family and friends.

 Our plans don't only cover the inside of King's Critical Care Centre: to improve patients' recovery we want them to have access to the outside as well.
-Usually, they can go outside only near the end of their stay on critical care, but to enable them to spend time in the fresh air sooner, we’re planning to build the world's first outdoor critical care unit set within a rooftop garden.
+Usually, they can go outside only near the end of their stay on critical care, but to enable them to spend time in the fresh air sooner, we’re planning to build a rooftop garden.

 Ensuring time to care